 2. YouEarnedIt.
 Most employee-recognition programs rely heavily on managers and executives to reward high-achieving employees.
 But as many employees know, the best evaluators of achievement are often the rank-and-file, frontline workers.
 YouEarnedIt.com is a simple, affordable and easy-to-manage software platform for employees to reward co-workers for their achievements.

-Using the points-based rewards system of YouEarnedIt, employee recognition is democratized throughout a company, enabling managers and executives to receive a broad spectrum of opinions about who is achieving above the norm in a given week.
+With the company using the points-based rewards system of YouEarnedIt, employee recognition is democratized throughout the organization, enabling managers and executives to receive a broad spectrum of opinions about who is achieving above the norm in a given week.

 The software platform operates in real time: Recognition points show up as they are bestowed.
 Points can be redeemed for prizes, donations to charity or executive coaching.
 The software relieves some of the pressure on managers to organize and execute employee-recognition programs, while making the whole process more democratic and representative of the whole company.